-Weeks 3 to 24: 200 mg orally 3 times a week with food (with at least 48 hours between doses) for a total dose of 600 mg per week
+-Week 3 to Week 24: 200 mg orally 3 times per week, with at least 48 hours between doses.

 Renal Dose Adjustments

-Mild to moderate renal dysfunction: No adjustment recommended.
+-Mild or moderate renal impairment: No adjustment recommended.

 Liver Dose Adjustments

-Mild to moderate liver dysfunction: No adjustment recommended.
+-Mild or moderate hepatic impairment: No adjustment recommended.

-Severe liver dysfunction: Data not available; should be used with caution only when benefits outweigh risks.
+-Severe hepatic impairment: Data not available; Use with caution only when benefits outweigh risks.

-End-stage renal disease requiring hemodialysis or peritoneal dialysis: Caution recommended.
+End-stage renal disease requiring hemodialysis or peritoneal dialysis: Use with caution.